Frequently Asked Questions

 The following questions and answers address common concerns that are asked about why Equal Voice Voting provides a level of fairness and equality to the presidential election process that is unseen in our current Electoral College method and in the National Popular Vote bill.

-Abolishment of the Electoral College requires a constitutional amendment.
-It can be done, but it requires a two-thirds congressional majority vote.
+Abolishment of the Electoral College requires a Constitutional amendment.
+It can be done but requires a two-thirds congressional majority vote.
 That’s hard to accomplish with the gridlock experienced in Congress today.
+And, the decision would have to be ratified by 38 (3/4ths) of the state legislatures.
 However, if the national sentiment calls for an amendment in the future, it could happen.
-If so, the Equal Voice Voting process can still be used (the Electoral College is not really needed) and would form a viable process for giving equal representation to both the nation’s population and states.
+If so, Equal Voice Voting could still be used as a model for that amendment, giving equal representation to both the nation’s population and states.

-A winner-takes-all approach means that some votes cast within a state are not represented in the Electoral College.
-If a voter casts his/her vote for a candidate who does not win the majority in that state, the vote is not represented.
-Remember, 43.7% of those who voted in 2012 were NOT represented in the Electoral College.
+An all-or-nothing approach means that some votes cast within a state are not represented in the Electoral College.
+If a voter casts his/her vote for a candidate that does not win the majority in that state, the vote is not represented.
+This is vote suppression and all voters are subject to having their vote ignored in a presidential election.
+In 2016, for example, 63,071,987 votes (46%) were ignored in this way!

-A popular vote approach would require a constitutional amendment.
-If the Constitution were amended to allow a popular vote, it would fail to give representation to areas of the country that are less densely populated.
-For example, 50% of the population resides in just nine states.
-Another 33.3% lives in 16 states.
-That means that only 16.7% of the population lives in the other 25 states!
+A popular vote approach would require a Constitutional amendment.
+If the Constitution were amended to allow a popular vote, it would fail to give representation to rural areas of the country that are less densely populated.
+For example, half the population resides in nine states.
+Another third lives in 16 states.
+That means that only 1/6th of the population lives in 25 states!
 Rural America would be largely ignored during campaigns and would not be equally represented.
-These less populated areas include many states that produce much of our nation’s food and natural resources, and contain many of our national parks and recreation areas.

-While the National Popular Vote bill does not require a constitutional amendment, because states who adopt it will still grant all of their Electoral votes to the winners of their state, it still fails to give representation to both the population and to rural American concerns.
-The most populated areas of the country would have an unequal and unfair advantage.
+While the National Popular Vote does not require a Constitutional amendment, it still fails to give representation to both the national population and state-by-state concerns.
+The most populated areas of the country would have an unequal (unfair) advantage.
 Potentially, it could create greater voter apathy.

 Click the button below to see a document discussing this point in detail.

 No party has an advantage with Equal Voice Voting.
-In fact, Equal Voice Voting is the only method that gives fair representation to third-party candidates.
+In fact, Equal Voice Voting is the only method being suggested that gives representation to all viable candidates – a truly nonpartisan approach.

-Third-party candidates can win electoral votes, which is not possible in the current system.
-It is not possible for third-party candidates to earn electoral votes with any other voting method being considered.
+Minority party candidates can win electoral votes with the Equal Voice Voting approach, which is not possible in the current system.
+Nor is it possible for minority party candidates to earn electoral votes with any other voting method being considered.

 - Count the state’s popular vote.